It can bring on breathing and swallowing problems, and in some cases sores on the skin.

-This bacteria spreads very easily from person to person—either through the air in small droplets or on surfaces.
-People that have the infection are highly contagious until 48 hours after starting antibiotic treatment.
+It’s highly contagious.
+It spreads easily from person to person, either through the air in small droplets or on surfaces.

 What Are the Symptoms of Diphtheria?

-When the diphtheria bacteria grows in the mucous membranes of your nose and throat, it begins to produce a toxin in large quantities.
-This toxin kills your cells and creates a thick grey membrane—called a pseudomembrane—from dead cells, bacteria, waste products, and proteins.
+When the diphtheria bacteria grows in the moist inner lining of your nose and throat, it begins to make large amounts of a toxin.
+This toxin kills your cells and creates a thick gray coating – called a pseudomembrane – from dead cells, bacteria, waste products, and proteins.

 This thick substance can coat your nasal tissues, tonsils, voice box, and the rest of your throat.
-It’s the most distinct symptom of diphtheria and can make it difficult to breathe.
+It’s the most distinct symptom of diphtheria, and it can make it hard for you to breathe and swallow.

-From your throat, the toxin can get into your bloodstream and cause extensive damage to other tissues and organs throughout your body.
+From your throat, the toxin can get into your bloodstream and cause lots of damage to other tissues and organs throughout your body.

 Possible symptoms from diphtheria include:

 - A sore throat

 - Trouble breathing